RankByGene: Gene-Guided Histopathology Representation Learning Through Cross-Modal Ranking Consistency: Experiments and Results

 Following \cite{jaume2024hest}, we apply a three-step preprocessing pipeline: L1 normalization, log transformation, and 8-neighborhood smoothing to all ST data.
 The processed data is used in both training and testing.

-\myparagraph{Baselines.} We compare our method with image-only pretrained baselines, including ResNet-50 \cite{he2016deep} (pretrained on ImageNet), CTransPath \cite{wang2021transpath}, and UNI \cite{chen2024uni} (all pretrained on pathology images), as well as gene-guided image feature learning baselines HEST-FT \cite{jaume2024hest} and BLEEP \cite{xie2024spatially}.
-Since HEST-FT and BLEEP are both gene-image pretraining methods, for a fair comparison we used UNI for the image encoder initialization and use the original initialization for the other baselines.
+\myparagraph{Baselines.} We compare our method with image-only pretrained baselines, including ResNet-50 \cite{he2016deep} (pretrained on ImageNet), CTransPath \cite{wang2021transpath}, and UNI \cite{chen2024uni} (all pretrained on pathology images), as well as gene-guided image feature learning baselines HEST-FT \cite{jaume2024hest}, BLEEP \cite{xie2024spatially}, NH\textsuperscript{2}2ST \cite{qu2025spatially}, and OmiCLIP \cite{chen2025visual}.
+Since HEST-FT, BLEEP, and NH\textsuperscript{2}2ST are gene-image pretraining methods built on configurable image encoders, for a fair comparison, we used UNI for their image encoder initialization.
+OmiCLIP is itself a pretrained image-omics foundation model and is evaluated using its native encoder.
 We also compare our method with methods that are specifically designed for gene expression prediction, such as ST-Net \cite{he2020integrating} and HisToGene \cite{pang2021leveraging}, using their default initialization.

-\myparagraph{Evaluation metrics.} For the gene expression prediction task, we adopt Mean Squared Error (MSE), Mean Absolute Error (MAE), and Pearson Correlation Coefficient (PCC) as evaluation metrics, following previous studies \cite{xie2024spatially, chung2024accurate, jaume2024hest}.
+\myparagraph{Evaluation metrics.} For the gene expression prediction task, we adopt Mean Squared Error (MSE), Mean Absolute Error (MAE), and Pearson Correlation Coefficient (PCC) as evaluation metrics to measure prediction accuracy and correlation, following previous studies \cite{xie2024spatially, chung2024accurate, jaume2024hest}.
 The WSI classification performance is assessed using the Area Under the Receiver Operating Characteristic Curve (AUC).
 For survival prediction, we follow \cite{chen2021multimodal, xu2023multimodal, zhou2023cross} and evaluate the model using the Concordance Index (C-Index).

-\myparagraph{Implementation details.} In the training stage, We use UNI \cite{chen2024uni} as the backbone for the image encoder, followed by a 3-layer MLP as the projection head.
+\myparagraph{Implementation details.} In the training stage, we use UNI \cite{chen2024uni} as the backbone for the image encoder, followed by a 3-layer MLP as the projection head to map features into a shared space.
 A 3-layer MLP is also employed for the gene encoder, the same as the previous method \cite{xie2024spatially}.
 Following \cite{xie2024spatially}, we use cosine similarity to calculate the distance between two modalities.

 In the testing stage, we perform 5-fold standalone cross-validation for the gene prediction task.
 The training set is split into five folds, and the best model from each fold is evaluated on the test set.
 For classification and survival prediction tasks, we conduct standard 5-fold cross-validation and report both the mean and standard deviation.
 During inference, we use the teacher model as it performs better.
 Other training settings, test settings, and resource requirements are provided in the supplementary materials.